 So before you go bankrupting yourself on Valentine’s pressies, remember that it’s not always the big, showy, expensive gestures that make the biggest impact.
 If it’s a heartfelt gesture, that’s great.
 But if you’re just trying to impress, you might want to think again.

 Valentine’s Day is supposed to be about love and romance and although I wouldn’t say no to a surprise trip to the Bahamas, I’d be just as happy with a lovingly made home cooked dinner and a card.
-Throw in a new sexy toy for us to share, a relaxing massage or bath together and I’ll happily be your Valentine.
+Throw in a new couples sex toy to share, a relaxing massage or bath together and I’ll happily be your Valentine.

 If you’re sharing Valentine’s Day with someone special this year, think about what you really would like to give or do with them.
 What are you trying to achieve – romance or something else?
 Something like a walk in a beautiful area holding hands, a coupon for some hot loving or a luxurious foot massage is likely to be well received.
 If nothing else, make a card and tell your lover just how much they mean to you.
 I’m sure you’ll reap the benefits later on!